Punic Wars: Aftermath

 The site of Carthage in 1958, showing the circular war harbour capable of holding 170 galleys.

 Rome was determined that the city of Carthage remain in ruins.
 The Senate despatched a ten-man commission and Scipio was ordered to carry out further demolitions.
 A curse was placed on anyone who might attempt to resettle the site in the future.
 The former site of the city was confiscated as ager publicus, public land.
 The remaining Carthaginian territories were annexed by Rome and reconstituted to become the Roman province of Africa with Utica as its capital.
 The province became a major source of grain and other foodstuffs for Rome.
 Numerous large Punic cities, such as those in Mauretania, were taken over by the Romans, although they were permitted to retain their Punic system of government and culture.
-The Romans did not interfere in the locals' private lives and Punic culture, language and religion survived, and is known to modern scholars as "Neo-Punic civilization".
+The Romans did not interfere in the locals' private lives, with Punic culture, language and religion surviving, which modern scholars describe as "Neo-Punic civilization".
 The Punic language continued to be spoken in north Africa until the 7th century AD.

 A century after the end of the Punic Wars, the site of Carthage was rebuilt as a Roman city by Julius Caesar; it became one of the main cities of Roman Africa by the time of the Empire.
 Rome still exists as the capital of Italy; the ruins of Carthage lie 24 km east of Tunis on the North African coast.
+In 1985, a symbolic peace treaty and pact of friendship was signed between the mayors of Rome and Carthage.